 At New Hope Recovery Center, we utilize a multi-disciplinary team approach in order to best serve our clients individual needs.
 Our compassionate staff treat each person individually in order to provide the best possible care.

-Jeffrey Zacharias LCSW, CSAT, CAADC, BRI-I – Clinical Director/President
+Jeffrey Zacharias LCSW, CSAT, CAADC, RDDP – Clinical Director/President

-Jeff is a Licensed Clinical Social Worker (LCSW), Certified Advanced Alcohol and Other Drug Abuse Counselor (CAADC), Board Registered Interventionist (BRI-I), Certified Sex Addiction Therapist (CSAT) and Registered Dual Disorder Professional (RDDP) with extensive clinical experience in both the mental health and addictions fields.
+Jeff is a Licensed Clinical Social Worker (LCSW), Certified Advanced Alcohol and Other Drug Abuse Counselor (CAADC), Certified Sex Addiction Therapist (CSAT) and Registered Dual Disorder Professional (RDDP) with extensive clinical experience in both the mental health and addictions fields.
+In 2015, Jeff was named Illinois Social Worker of the Year by the NASW.
+Jeff is currently the NASW Illinois Chapter Chicago District Chair.

-Currently, he is the President/Clinical Director of New Hope Recovery Center located in the Lincoln Park neighborhood of Chicago.
-Additionally, he has a private practice in the Lincoln Square area.
-His areas of interest including working with all aspects of addiction, severe and persistent mental health issues, personality disorders, trauma and its impact on recovery, hoarding and other obsessive-compulsive disorders and issues within the LGBTQI community.
+Jeff is the President/Clinical Director of New Hope Recovery Center located in the Lincoln Park neighborhood of Chicago.
+He also has a private practice in Chicago’s Lincoln Square.
+His areas of interest include working with all aspects of addiction, severe and persistent mental health issues, personality disorders, trauma and its impact on recovery, hoarding and other obsessive-compulsive disorders and issues within the LGBTQI community.

 Jeff is a member of the National Association of Social Workers (NASW), the National Associations for Addiction Professionals (NAADAC) as well as the National Association of Lesbian and Gay Addiction Professionals (NALGAP) where he is on the Board of Directors.
-He has had articles published in “Praxis: Where Reflection and Practice Meet”, “Addiction Professional” magazine and “Renew” magazine where he writes a monthly blog entitled “Recovering with Pride” which is focused on recovery issues within the LGBTQI community.
+He has had articles published in “Praxis: Where Reflection and Practice Meet”, “Addiction Professional” magazine and “Renew” magazine.
+Jeff speaks extensively both in the US and internationally about addiction, trauma and LGBTQIA mental health issues.

 Bradd Easton J.D., MAS, BS – Chief Executive Officer

-Bradd Easton graduated from the University of Illinois (BS – Finance and Masters in Accountancy) and received his J.D. from the University of Michigan Law School.
+Bradd Easton received his J.D. from the University of Michigan Law School and his Masters in Accountancy and Bachelor in Finance from the University of Illinois.
 Bradd joined New Hope Recovery Center after more than 25 years of executive experience at three Fortune 500 Chicago companies.

 Marla D. Kushner, D.O., FASAM, FSAHM – Medical Director